 KAREN B. SONG (Director, Producer, Co-Creator) began her 20+ year career in the entertainment industry producing and commissioning music albums on major labels, TV programs, and music videos, working with artists ranging from Madonna, Beyoncé, Bono to Missy Elliot & Patti Smith, and some of the most influential music video directors.
 She continued on to live events through a span of production, development and marketing roles, working with Ricky Martin, Britney Spears, Alicia Keys & the VH-1 Fashion Music Awards.
 She’s also provided various media and production services for countless non-profit organizations and their live events, such as GLAAD, Astraea, The Sister Fund, Red Hot Organization, and Keep a Child Alive.
 She was the Associate Producer on the star-studded TV programs and music albums “Ain’t Nuthin’ But A She Thing” (Polygram Records/MTV Worldwide) and “Inner City Blues: The Music of Marvin Gaye” (Motown Records/MTV Worldwide); and was the Director of the Music Video Department at Elektra/Warner Bros.
 Records.
 Her stint in theater includes being a member of the HB Ensemble and working with Tony Award-winning Director Jack Hofsiss.
 A body of short plays she wrote, “Love and Other Natural Disasters,” was produced at the Manhattan Repertory Theater.
 As a film/video Director & Producer, she’s directed various music videos, narrative shorts, documentaries, and worked with the advertising industry’s top agencies in commercials, branded content, radio ads & live events media (ie. American Express, Verizon Wireless, Mini-Cooper/BMW, VICE).
 She directed a music video & documentary short for Meshell Ndegeocello’s “Comet, Come to Me” album and has narrative feature film and TV projects under various stages of production & development.
+She was a Sunday night patron of Café Tabac.
 Some of her work can be found at www.singasongproductions.com

 WANDA ACOSTA (Co-Creator, Producer) is a stalwart icon in lesbian nightlife in downtown New York.
 The creator and co-host of Sundays at Cafe Tabac, she has been creating and producing events in NYC for over 25 years.
 She was an owner of WonderBar, Starlight, and Clubhouse in Manhattan’s East Village.
 She also hosted and curated, events at many venues in NYC, PR and Florida.
 She has worked with a diverse range of clients and media, including The New Festival (New York Gay & Lesbian Film Festival), Mix NYC (New York Gay & Lesbian Experimental Film/Video Festival), The L-Word/Showtime Networks, Miramax Films, Tribeca Film Festival, Twist/Columbia Records, fashion/art magazine Visionaire, and non-profit organizations such as GLAAD, Empire State Pride Agenda, Astraea Foundation, Hetrick-Martin Institute and the LGBT Center.
 In collaboration with Electric Sheep Co. and L-Word/Showtime, Wanda developed a queer dance event, an experimental simulcast on secondlife.com, an online virtual world.
 She also published Tulip, a free quarterly pocket-zine for women.
 Most recently, she was awarded the Community Advocacy Award from The Leslie Lohman Museum of Art.
 She is the host and producer, of The Podcast, Sundays at Café Tabac.
+She was a Sunday night patron of Café Tabac. wanda-events.com

 RHYS ERNST (Editor) is a filmmaker and artist.
 He has shown his work at the Sundance Film Festival, Oberhausen Film Festival, Ann Arbor Film Festival, Whitney Biennial, Walker Art Center, and Hammer Museum.
 He has won awards at the Chicago International Film Festival, Outfest, Oslo Fusion, Mezipatra Film Festival, LA Transgender Film Festival, and Seattle Transgender Film Festival, in addition to two Special Recognition GLAAD Awards and an Emmy nomination.
 He lives in Los Angeles.